ShadowWhisperer/BlockLists/README.md

     Filter           Used by my parse script to show me what has not been blocked Whitelist        Reasons for some allowed domains

 Domains are sorted by category.
+These are all verified by me.
+I try to keep dead, parked, and sinkholed domains out of these lists.

 Some domains are used for both ads and tracking.
-These are all verified by me, either by going to the domain or by using automated tools that I have written.
-I try to keep dead, parked, and sinkholed domains out of these lists.
+Dating list may contain scam daring sites.

 _www<span></span>._ _mobile._ _m._ prefixes are removed.
 They are added in the script below.
 This keeps the lists shorter, and ensures the domain is fully blocked.